 Adrenal Cocktails: The Social Media Fatigue Drink With No Clinical Basis

 The adrenal cocktail — typically a small glass of orange juice with cream of tartar or coconut water and a pinch of sea salt — has become a TikTok and Instagram fixture for "adrenal support."
-The recipe is simple, the language is reassuring, and the underlying claim that it heals adrenal fatigue rests on a diagnosis that no major endocrine society recognizes.
-Looking at what is actually in the drink reveals a more mundane explanation for why some people feel better after drinking it.
+The recipe is simple, the language is reassuring, and the underlying claim is that it heals "adrenal fatigue," a state in which the adrenal glands have supposedly been worn out by chronic stress and can no longer make enough cortisol.
+The problem is that this condition is not recognized by endocrinology, and the drink itself is a mineral-and-sugar mixture with no specific effect on the adrenal glands.
+Looking at what is actually in the glass points to a far more mundane explanation for why some people feel a little better after drinking it.

 What is actually in the drink

-A typical adrenal cocktail provides approximately: 4 ounces orange juice (~26 mg vitamin C, 220 mg potassium, 12 g sugar), 1/4 tsp cream of tartar (potassium bitartrate, ~470 mg potassium) or 4 oz coconut water (~250 mg potassium), and 1/4 tsp sea salt (~575 mg sodium).
-The mineral content totals roughly 700-1,000 mg potassium, 575 mg sodium, and a modest carbohydrate load.
-This is, functionally, a homemade oral rehydration drink with vitamin C — closer in composition to a Gatorade-and-OJ mix than to any pharmacologic agent.
+A typical adrenal cocktail provides roughly: 4 ounces of orange juice (about 26 mg vitamin C, 220 mg potassium, and 12 g of sugar), 1/4 teaspoon of cream of tartar (potassium bitartrate, around 470 mg potassium) or 4 ounces of coconut water (around 250 mg potassium), and 1/4 teaspoon of sea salt (around 575 mg sodium).
+Added together that is approximately 700–1,000 mg of potassium, roughly 575 mg of sodium, and a modest dose of fast carbohydrate.
+Functionally this is a homemade electrolyte-and-sugar drink with some vitamin C — closer to a watered-down sports drink mixed with juice than to anything pharmacological.
+There is no ingredient in it that selectively repairs or "feeds" the adrenal glands.

 Where the recipe can go wrong